This post may contain affiliate links.

 1969 Pontiac GTO Judge Convertible

 The 1969 Pontiac GTO Judge Convertible is a highly coveted classic American car, with only 108 units produced.
-According to Audrain Automobile Museum, it featured a unique design with a bold “The Judge” decal on the rear panels.
-It also had a Ram Air III V8 engine producing up to 366 horsepower on a 4-speed manual transmission.
+According to the Audrain Automobile Museum, it featured a unique design with a bold “The Judge” decal on the rear panels.
+It also had a Ram Air III V8 engine producing up to 366 horsepower, mated to a 4-speed manual transmission.

 Its powerful performance and limited production numbers have made it a valuable collector’s item, often selling for over $200,000 at auctions.
 Its iconic status was cemented by its appearance in the film Two-Lane Blacktop, solidifying its place in American pop culture.